CLIMATE

 Spring frosts and/or high humidity on some sites provide the greatest viticultural challenges.

 The State's highest monthly rainfall totals are typically recorded during winter and spring.
-Modest totals during the growing season often prompt growers to provide supplementary drip irrigation on vineyard sites to relieve vine stress and promote healthy vegetative growth.
+Modest totals during the growing season often prompt growers to provide supplementary drip irrigation on vineyard sites to relieve vine stress and promote healthy, well balanced vegetative growth.

 The Australian Government's Bureau of Meteorology allows access to climate and weather data.